hienhoangminh/jmeterrestapi/README.md

 To check if your JSON file is ok, go to this link : localhost:3000/objects.
 If everything is ok, you should see your API available.

 3. Run the test:
+- Start the API by launching the following command line : json-server --watch "path/to/file.json"
 - Open JMeter and browse to the file with extension = .jmx
 - Click run to see the result